-The Melanie Avalon Podcast Episode # 75 - Joel Greene
+The Melanie Avalon Podcast Episode #75 - Joel Greene (Part 1)

 Joel is the creator of The VEEP Nutrition System, the world's first commercially available program based on targeting gut communities to affect health and body composition.
 His system has been used by some of the nation's largest employers, including major cities and hospitals and featured on Dr. Phil Show storylines.
 Joel is also a featured author, speaker, and consultant for nutrition companies, top tier publications, and major podcasts.
 Beginning with the first article on the gut biome revolution to the health and fitness community written in 2007 he has amassed the largest known body of outcomes targeting the gut biome.
 He is the author of The Immunity Code: The New Paradigm for Real Health and Radical Anti-Aging.